ericghara/no-doze/README.md

 ## Developers

 To make a plugin you need to implement a single method: `does_inhibit`, and make the plugin available for autodiscovery.
-The documentation in `src.condition.inhibiting_condition` should get you started.
+The documentation in `core.inhibiting_condition` should get you started.

 To set up the Poetry virtual environment.